nkalauni/physics-olympiad-book/README.md

-# A Guide to Nepal Physics Olympiad and Beyond
+# A Guide to Nepal Physics Olympiad

 ## About the book